 - Chilies can help support a healthy metabolism, all that heat you taste requires energy production!
 Chilies can increase thermogenesis (heat production) in the body which can help with weight loss, clear congestion and support a healthy immune and circulatory system.

 This recipe was inspired a) By our trip to Vietnam and b) by Steph in Thyme who has a vegetarian summer roll salad on her blog.
 Stephanie has lot’s of great gluten free vegetarian and vegan recipes.

-A gluten free Vietnamese prawn and mango salad that is refreshing and full of flavour with a spicy peanut dressing.
+A gluten free Vietnamese prawn salad that is refreshing and full of flavour with a spicy peanut dressing.

 20 minPrep Time

 - 200gm/7oz vermicelli rice noodles